elton-datasc/insightgenie/README.md

 Modern organizations accumulate large volumes of structured data, but extracting insights often requires SQL knowledge, understanding of database schemas and familiarity with business rules.

-**InsightGenie** explores how Large Language Models (LLMs) and agentic workflows can bridge this gap.
+**InsightGenie** explores how Large Language Models (LLMs), semantic layers and agentic workflows can bridge this gap.

-Users can ask questions such as:
+Users can ask analytical questions such as:

 > *Which customer generated the highest revenue?*